Cognizant cuts outlook on weak banking demand

-Information technology services provider Cognizant Technology Solutions Corp (CTSH.O) lowered its full-year forecast for the first time in nearly four years, citing weak demand from financial services clients in North America.
+Information technology services provider Cognizant Technology Solutions Corp lowered its forecast for the full year for the first time in nearly four years, citing weak demand from financial services clients in North America.

-The company echoed sentiments expressed by its India-based rivals like Infosys Ltd (INFY.NS) and Wipro Ltd (WIPR.NS) as they battle lower discretionary spending by clients especially in the financial services segment.

-However, analysts believe Cognizant will continue to outperform rivals and beat its full-year targets.

-The outlook has essentially been "de-risked" as the company is assuming less discretionary spending by its clients, he said.

-"I wouldn't be surprised if they come back and beat it (their outlook) at the end of the year....
-They tend to be very conservative, like Infosys used to be in the past," he said.

-Shares of the company fell as much as 20 percent — their sharpest fall in more than four years — to $55.70.
-The stock was among the top percentage losers on the Nasdaq.
+Shares of the company fell as much as 20 percent - their sharpest fall in about four-and-a-half years - to an eight-month low of $56.01.
+The stock - among the top percentage losers on the exchange - was later trading down 17 percent at $58.15.

+At 1110 ET, Cognizant had lost $3.65 billion of its market value in heavy trading.

 The banking sector - which brings in a quarter of Cognizant's revenue - was flat in the first quarter for the company, hurt by softness among top North American clients.